Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Extended rank likelihood for semiparametric copula estimation

 \section{Extended rank likelihood for semiparametric copula estimation}

 Suppose that we observe $p$-dimensional observations of mixed outcomes $\bm{y}_i=(y_{i1},\ldots,y_{ip})^\top$ for $i=1,2,\ldots,n$, where each variable could be a variety of outcomes, such as continuous, count, and ordered variables.
 Here, we are interested in the dependence structure of $p$ outcomes.
-The marginal distributions of each component in $\bm{y}_i$ are not of interest and are the nuisance parameters in \cite{hoff2007extending} and our framework.
+The marginal distributions of each component in $\bm{y}_i$ are not of primary interest.
 Let $\bm{z}_i$ be a $p$-dimensional continuous latent variable for $\bm{y}_i$.
 Then, we consider the following Gaussian copula model:

 where $\bm{R}$ is the $p\times p$ correlation matrix and $\bm{I}_n$, $\otimes$, $F_j^{-1}$, and $\Phi(\cdot)$ denote the $n \times n$ identity matrix, Kronecker product, inverse of an unknown univariate cumulative distribution function, and cumulative distribution function of the standard normal distribution, respectively.
+The second line of \eqref{eq:bgc} represents the relationship between the latent variable $z_{ij}$ and the observed outcome $y_{ij}$, following the notation of \cite{hoff2007extending}.

 Here, we focus on correlation matrix $\bm{R}$ as the dependence structure.
+Although the Gaussian copula model \eqref{eq:bgc} separates the dependence structure $\bm{R}$ from the marginal distributions $F_1, \ldots, F_p$, inference on $\bm{R}$ generally requires estimation or specification of these marginals.
+To overcome this difficulty, \cite{hoff2007extending} exploits the ordering constraints induced by the observed data.
+Since $F_j$ is a nondecreasing function, observing $y_{ij} < y_{i'j}$ for any $i\neq i'$ implies that $z_{ij} < z_{i'j}$, regardless of the specific form of $F_j$.
+For discrete outcomes with tied observations (i.e., $y_{ij} = y_{i'j}$), no ordering constraint is imposed between $z_{ij}$ and $z_{i'j}$.
+Therefore, observing $\bm{y}=(\bm{y}_1^\top, \bm{y}_2^\top, \ldots, \bm{y}_n^\top)^\top$ indicates that $\bm{z}$ must lie within the set

-In this model, \cite{hoff2007extending} defines the following extended rank likelihood:
+Since the set $D$ is determined solely by the ordering of the observed data, it does not depend on the specific form or continuity of the marginal distributions $F_1, \ldots, F_p$.
+Based on this observation, \cite{hoff2007extending} defines the following extended rank likelihood: